6 Experts Discuss How AI Will Change The Future Of Wall Street (Part 2)

 - Chris Natividad, CIO of Equbot, provider of the AI Powered Equity ETF (NYSE: AIEQ)

-- David Arefiat, co-founder & managing director of Trade Ideas, an AI-powered discovery engine
+- David Aferiat, co-founder & managing director of Trade Ideas, an AI-powered discovery engine

 - Dr. Hossein Kazemi, Ph.D. and Senior Advisor to the CAIA Association